Fresh Pea Soup

-Fresh Pea Soup is a delightful summer soup: bright green, and deeply flavored.
+A delightful summer soup: bright green, light and deeply flavored.

-We are not paying enough attention to the possibilities of Fresh Pea Soup, or to fresh peas for that matter.
+In my humble opinion, we are not paying enough attention to the wonderful possibilities of fresh peas.
 Often, fresh peas are demurely located on one side of our plate and generically called a side dish.
-In my Fresh Pea Soup, the Fresh Peas are front and center, and responsible for the vibrant color and sweet and fresh flavor of this soup.
+In this Soup, the Fresh Peas are front and center, and responsible for the vibrant color and sweet and fresh flavor of this soup.
 Now, my Fresh Pea Soup vindicates the humble pea.
 I guarantee it!
+They play MVP role!

 Don’t get me wrong: I do love split pea soup: Take a look at my Moroccan Split Pea Soup!
-But my Fresh Pea Soup uses fresh peas, so you end up with a much less starchy soup.
+But my Fresh Pea Soup uses fresh peas and screams summer from every rooftop.
+Also, with fresh peas, you end up with a much less starchy soup.
 It’s ideal when you are looking, as I always am, for lower carb options.
 Also, it is totally natural and vegetarian.

 Sometimes fresh loose (shelled) fresh peas are available and affordable, so go for them.
 Additionally, America neglects escarole, a member of the lettuce family.
-But, it is a huge Favorite in France.
+But it is a huge favorite in France.
 It has a delightfully bitter edge that makes it a big salad star, and lends itself perfectly to quick cooking, paired as it is here with milder ingredients for this wonderful fresh pea soup.
-Best of all, it is very easy to find in produce markets.
+Best of all, it is very easy to find in produce markets in all seasons.

 Although what I originally had in mind when I developed my fresh pea soup was a chilled soup, I can see no reason not to serve it hot as well.
 In this case, add the yogurt in each bowl as a garnish (do not cook it).